jasonamey/baruch/newman-library-workshops/ai-literacy/lesson_ai-literacy.md

 ### How RAG Expands the Capabilities of the LLM

-While Large language models (LLMs) are undoubtably powerful as reasoning and content creation tools, they are inherently static, meaning their knowledge is limited to the data they were initially trained on.
+While Large language models (LLMs) are undoubtedly powerful as reasoning and content creation tools, they are inherently static, meaning their knowledge is limited to the data they were initially trained on.
 This creates a significant problem when you need specialized, proprietary, or time-sensitive information, as a base LLM has no way of accessing this new data.

 <img src="images/RAG/unhappy-llm.png" alt="unhappy-llm" class="img-sm"/>